cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 ## Attributes of platforms

-Following are key attributes that affect the success of a cloud or developer platform.
-A platform should:
+Following are key attributes that affect the success of a platform for cloud-native computing.
+Such a platform should:

 1. Be designed and continuously improved based on requirements of its users like any product